 - The Direct Entry prepare nurses who can function independently, yet collaboratively, at a wide variety of clinical positions with an emphasis on quality and evidence-based practice.
 Graduates will be able to provide care for individuals, families, and populations in all healthcare settings and across the lifespan.
 Graduates will also be prepared with advanced nursing knowledge to apply evidence to practice and address quality concerns to improve patient care and promote patient safety.

 - Expedited MN entry.
-This entry point is open to students who have earned an associate degree in nursing and have a non-nursing baccalaureate degree.
+(Admission Suspended) This entry point is open to students who have earned an associate degree in nursing and have a non-nursing baccalaureate degree.
 They are admitted as a special student and take courses in the RN-BSN program.
 This will allow them to have the educational experience and meet the competencies for Entry Level (level one) nurses as defined by the AACN in the Essentials for Nursing (2021).
 After completing the required courses, they enter the MN program and proceed with the course of study for the BSN-MN student.
 Students do not earn a BSN.

-- The BSN-MN point of entry is for nurses with a nursing baccalaureate seeking to increase their educational preparation for career advancement to a role usually requiring a masters degree.
+- The BSN-MN (Admission Suspended) point of entry is for nurses with a nursing baccalaureate seeking to increase their educational preparation for career advancement to a role usually requiring a masters degree.
 Health care systems and nursing education organizations are seeking masters prepared nurses to function as Professional Development Practitioners, Nurse Educators and Unit Managers.
 Professional Development Practitioners carry out roles within health care organizations that assure that nursing personnel have the knowledge and skills needed to be competent providers and have strong clinical judgment.
 Nursing educators carry out roles within colleges and universities teaching students in classroom, simulation, and health care settings who seek to enter professional nursing practice.
 Unit managers lead organizational units within the larger health care setting.
 Managers work to ensure that quality goals are met by assuring resources are in place including recruitment, retention, workforce development, fiscal resource management and representing the organization to patients and families.
 Graduates of the MN will be prepared to assess and evaluate, develop, implement, and evaluate systematic and innovative approaches to improve quality either directly or through the education of nursing providers, depending on the role.

 - RN-BSN-MN.
-The fourth point of entry is for RNs that enter the UWM education system without a baccalaureate degree.
+(Admission Suspended) The fourth point of entry is for RNs that enter the UWM education system without a baccalaureate degree.
 These students must first complete a RN-BSN program and then will be eligible to enter the BSN-MN program.

 Four Program Pathways